Q: Is it ok to use medications past their expiration dates?

 So, who is right?

-The U.S. Air Force started a study in 1985 (described here) and later extended it to other military services in the early 1990s.
+The U.S. Air Force started a study in 1985 and later extended it to other military services in the early 1990s.
 The military had gathered a stockpile of medications worth more than a billion dollars that were close to or past their expiration dates.
 No one wanted to throw away expensive medications that might still be safe and effective.
-So the drugs were extensively tested with oversight by the U.S. Food and Drug Administration (FDA).
+So, the drugs were extensively tested with oversight by the U.S. Food and Drug Administration (FDA).

 The verdict?
-Most medications were still good nearly 3 years past their expiration dates.
+Most medications were still good nearly three years past their expiration dates.

 So, I was right!

 Well, sort of.
 Before ignoring expiration dates on medications, there are a few caveats to keep in mind:

 - These tests of drug stability were in the mid-1980s and early 1990s.
-It's likely that newer medications have not been tested as well (or at all).
+It's likely that newer medications past their expiration dates have not been tested as well (or at all).

 - Only about 100 drugs were tested.
 And many were drugs that are rarely used by people who are not in the military such as antidotes to chemical poisoning and antibiotics for malaria.
-However, a more recent study with other drugs came to similar conclusions as did a recent review of prior research.
+However, another study with other drugs came to similar conclusions as did a review of prior research.

 - Some drugs did fail the stability test.
 Studies of liquid antibiotics, aspirin, nitroglycerin and insulin, for example, have found signs of physical decay.
 So, for these it's probably best not to use them past their manufacturer's expiration dates.
 Mefloquine, an antibiotic to prevent or treat malaria, and Epi-pens (injections of adrenaline for severe allergic reactions) also held up poorly past their expiration dates.

 - The details matter.
 It may be fine to take an allergy medication that's a month past its expiration date.
 But there is some risk in taking a heart rhythm medication that, if ineffective, could lead to an unstable and dangerous heart problem.
-And a medication that's a month past its expiration date may be potent while one that's 5 years past is not.
+And a medication that's a month past its expiration date may be potent while one that's five years past is not.

 - Medications kept in a cool, dry place are likely to last longer than those kept in a hot, damp location.